 (3) The Crowd Backfire

 More doesn’t necessarily mean better and in this case, a sudden influx of customers walking through the storefront can make your business go into shock.
 Last week, you and your small number of staff are only handling 50 customers per day.
 After listing on Groupon, you guys are now handling more than 100 customers per day.
 How do you cope with that?

-This can be a nightmare for service based businesses such as restaurants, saloon or massage centers.
-Most customers are likely to wait longer than expected and it can turn out to be a very unpleasant experience for first time customers.
+This can be a nightmare for service-based businesses such as restaurants, salons, or massage centers.
+Most customers are likely to wait longer than expected and it can turn out to be a very unpleasant experience for first-time customers.
 If the situation is not handled properly, your business could suffer a bad rating from people who are dissatisfied with your service.

 So, Is Groupon Worthy of Your Time?